Nailing the Security Audit with RRCU

 Getting started with the Baton SDK

-The Baton SDK is an open source software development kit that provides a base layer of functionality for applications that need to manage and monitor user rights.
+The Baton SDK is a software development kit that provides a base layer of functionality for applications that need to manage and monitor user rights.
 The SDK is designed to be easily integrated into existing applications.
 If you're a programmer looking to get started with the Baton SDK, this guide is for you.

 Baton SDK